Marijndl/NNCV_personal/README.md

         --seed 42 \
         --experiment-id "local-unet-training" \
         --model "unet" # or "deeplab"
-        # Add other arguments as needed, such as --motion-blur
+        # Add other arguments as needed, such as --motion-blur or --encoder "encoder_name" when training a deeplab model
     ```
     *Remember to `wandb login` first if you haven't.*